smartops-aero/smartops-odoo-flight/flight_event/README.md

 ## Overview

 The Flight Event module is an extension for the Flight Management system in Odoo.
-It provides functionality for tracking flight events and phases, enhancing the capabilities of flight operations management.
+It provides functionality for tracking flight events, phases and durations, enhancing the capabilities of flight operations management.

 ## Features